usamamirza0/website/content/publication/fdb_nips/index.md

 # If you created a profile for a user (e.g. the default `admin` user), write the username (folder name) here
 # and it will be replaced with their full name and linked to their profile.
 authors:
+  - Muhammad U Mirza
   - Onat Dalmaz
-  - Muhammad U Mirza
+  - Hasan A Bedel
   - Gokberk Elmas
-  - Muzaffer Özbey
-  - Salman UH Dar
-  - Emir Ceyani
-  - Salman Avestimehr
+  - Alper Gungor
   - Tolga Çukur

 date: '2022-11-29T00:00:00Z'